Wednesday, 31 August 2011

 Getting on with useful things

 Davie's results arrived today; two B's for Int 2 English and Admin.
 Well done Davie!
-He 's in a good position to sit his Highers next year.
+He's in a very good position to sit his Highers next year.
 So the boys are on track to do what they want to do.
 I'm very proud of all three of them.

 Last night I finished an excellent book called "The Return of Captain John Emmett" by Elizabeth Speller.
 I really enjoyed it and thought it was very well written.
 I had to re-read the ending to check that I had understood it correctly, it was a very satisfying read.
 I am now starting "Cutting for Stone" by Abraham Verghese and I am planning to slow down my rate of reading a bit - ever since I went full steam ahead on Ulysses (so that I didn't lose interest in it) I have been in reading speed Warp factor 10!